belgotux/ansible-role-basic/README.md

 - `basic_custom_scripts_local` list of additionnal scripts to put to /usr/local/bin (to use in hosts)
 - `basic_udev_rules` list of `[name,dest,value]` to put content into file in `/etc/udev/rules.d`
 - `basic_custom_systemd_common` and `basic_custom_systemd_local` list of `[name,type,dest,src|value]` to put file into directory `/etc/systemd/{{type}}`
+- ``basic_ufw` install ufw and configure minimal ssh allow and default IN policy to deny (default false)

 Copy cron
 ---------